Southampton-RSG-Training/intro-to-hpc/episodes/3_job_scheduling.md

 ## Can I run jobs on the login nodes?

-On Iridis, and all HPC clusters, the login they are intended only for light and short tasks such as editing files, managing data, compiling code and submitting/monitoring jobs in the queue.
+On Iridis, and all HPC clusters, the login nodes are intended only for light and short tasks such as editing files, managing data, compiling code and submitting/monitoring jobs in the queue.

 You must not run computationally intensive or long-running tasks on them.
 Login nodes are a shared resource for all